-For example, on March 8, 2016, the U.S. Department of Commerce published a final rule in the Federal Register that amended the Export Administration Regulations by adding ZTE Corporation ("ZTE") and three of its affiliates to the "Entity List" for actions contrary to the national security and foreign policy interests of the U.S. This rule imposed new export licensing requirements on exports, re-exports, and in-country transfers of all U.S.-regulated products, software and technology to the designated ZTE entities, which prevented sales of Semtech's U.S. regulated products to ZTE since license requests were subject to a general policy of denial.
+For example, on March 8, 2016, the U.S. Department of Commerce published a final rule in the Federal Register that amended the Export Administration Regulations by adding ZTE Corporation ("ZTE") and three of its affiliates to the "Entity List" for actions contrary to the national security and foreign policy interests of the U.S. This rule imposed new export licensing requirements on exports, re-exports, and in-country transfers of all U.S.-regulated products, software and technology to the designated ZTE entities, which prevented sales of our U.S. regulated products to ZTE since license requests were subject to a general policy of denial.
 On March 24, 2016, the U.S. Department of Commerce issued a temporary general license authorizing most exports to ZTE and one of its designated affiliates through June 30, 2016, thereby enabling us to resume sales to ZTE.
 The temporary license was repeatedly extended until the Bureau of Industry and Security removed ZTE from the Entity List on March 29, 2017, after ZTE entered a guilty plea and agreed to pay a combined penalty of up to \$1.19 billion to settle civil and criminal allegations against it.
 However, part of this plea deal included the imposition of a Denial Order against ZTE and one of its affiliates, which was initially suspended, but later imposed on April 15, 2018, leading to restrictions on export, re-export or transfer of any items subject to U.S. regulations to ZTE and the listed affiliate.
 This again impacted our ability to sell certain items to ZTE until the Denial Order was terminated on July 13, 2018.
 ZTE is still subject to the terms of its settlement agreement that includes the potential for re-imposition of the Denial Order.
-This or future regulatory activity may materially interfere with our ability to make sales to ZTE or other customers, such as Huawei Technologies Co., Ltd., which was recently indicted by the U.S. government for violating U.S. sanctions and bank and wire fraud, among other charges, and could potentially be subject to export restrictions in the future.